Unispace365/ds_cinder/doc/basics/Style Guide.md

 * Always use curly braces for conditions and loops, with the exception of single line ifs like:
 	`if(!thing) return;`.
 * Prefer `for(auto x : y)` whenever possible, and use descriptive iterator names (not just 'it')
+* I like the `if(auto x = getSprite("my_sweet_child")){ ... }` structure when possible, since it limits the scope
+	of the variable to the if block.
+Helps prevent checking if a pointer is null but still having a null pointer in scope somewhere further along.

 ---

-## EXCEPTIONS
+## Exceptions
 Google doesn't allow them.
 We don't really have a choice, since libraries we consume can throw exceptions.

-## FILE NAMES
+Try to be aware of functions that can throw execptions, and try to catch them as close as possible to the call-site.

+## File Names, Locations, and Includes
-they use .cc, we're using .cpp / .h
+We're using .cpp / .h

-## FILE LOCATIONS
-Currently src and header are being stuffed in the same folder.
-It's a little weird to me, although less maintenance.
-Little more standard to have separate src/ and include/ directories.
-Opinions?

-## HEADERS
+Follow the existing pattern set up in ds_cinder and the full_starter project.
+All source & header files are in the `src/` tree, and paired files should be in the same directory.

 When including paths, use forward slash for linux compatibility.
 Admittedly, this is annoying, since VisualStudio defaults to backslash and apparently there's no way to change that currently.

 When including ds_cinder/cinder/etc headers in your app, use angled includes: `#include <ds/thing.h>`